mamisaki/TractoFlowProc/README.md

 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input_data > nohup_FS.out &
 ```
 The process will take a very long time (almost a day for one subject, depending on the CPU).
 Multiple subjects are processed in parallel and the number of simultaneous processes is (number of CPU cores)//2.
-The files processed by Freesurfer are stored in the folder ~/TractFlow_workspace/freesurfer (parent folder of input_data).
+The files processed by Freesurfer are stored in the folder ~/TractFlow_workspace/freesurfer.
 Each subject's aparc+aseg.nii.gz and wmparc.nii.gz are created in the input_data folder.

 TractoFlow-ABS must be used for pathological data.